sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 ### The Basic Idea

-We will make heavy use of Git (and Github in this class).
+We will make heavy use of Git (and GitHub in this class).
 Haven't heard of Git?
 That's totally fine (and totally expected)!
 Before we do some course specific Git stuff, take some time to read [Chapter 1](https://github.com/AllenDowney/amgit/blob/master/en/01-introduction/01-chapter1.markdown) of Allen's excellent online book called AmGit.

-### Create a Github Account
+### Create a GitHub Account

-Now that you have the basic idea of what version control is and what it is good for, you are going to take the next step and sign up for an account on a website called [Github](https://github.com/).
-The second chapter of Allen's book has a nice description of Github, and how to make an account.
+Now that you have the basic idea of what version control is and what it is good for, you are going to take the next step and sign up for an account on a website called [GitHub](https://github.com/).
+The second chapter of Allen's book has a nice description of GitHub, and how to make an account.

 > GitHub is a web-based hosting service for Git users.
 In general a hosting service provides storage space on remote servers, network access, and tools